Hudson House Owners Announce A New Seafood Concept, A Champagne Bar Debuts, and Local Spots Make Yelp’s Top Texas 100

-New champagne-driven bar concept, Coupes, is opening in the Shops at Highland Park this summer.
+New champagne-driven bar concept, Coupes, is opening in the Shops at Highland Park this December.
 (Rendering courtesy of Coeval Studio)

 The Anchor Bar, a new seafood concept from Vandelay Hospitality, will open in two locations in 2023.
 (Courtesy of Vandelay)